TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 Subject: Thursday @ Alte Stellmacherei

 Change your flight.
 I already told Raj and Kai you're coming.
-They don't believe you have any kind of Clojure running on a microcontroller.
+They don't believe you have anything like Clojure running on a microcontroller.

 You owe us proof that the universe doesn't need garbage collection.